ChevalMonsieur/AdaptativeFlowField/README.md

   </tr>
 </table>

-<br> AdaptiveFlowField aims to both let non-coders have fun on the website and find a cool background if they want, and also let coders use the code to implement in their own projects/, portfolios or other things.
+<br> AdaptiveFlowField aims to both let non-coders have fun on the website and find a cool background if they want, and also let coders use the code to implement in their own projects, portfolios or other things.

 <br>